mothepro/lit-sets/README.md

 + *No release needed*
   + nicer shapes
   + better color scheme
+  + hamburger menu?
     + add key shortcuts and change log to their own dialogs
-  + hamburger menu?
+  + Fit feedback iframe for all sizes